davidrapson/scss-toolkit/README.md

 This project attempts to follow the [Semantic Versioning Specification](http://semver.org/).

-- **1.2.1** - Add a couple of example modules, articles, navigation, and a basic media object implementation.
+- **1.2.1** - Add a example modules for articles, navigation and media objects.
 - 1.2.0
     - Add more common colour scheme variables
     - Rename style.css to main.css to match HTML5 Boilerplate